lannes/Flutter-AdaptiveCards/README.md

 ## ChangeLog
 2023 07
-* added _brain dead_ `Table` implementation as a starting point 2023 06
+* added _brain dead_ `Table` implementation as a starting point
+* migrated from print() to developer.log()
+* migrated from Cupertino date picker to Material datePicker to match the time picker.
+2023 06
 * Updated where nulls were used by Flutter is now null safe.
 * Picked a default with for text alignment that may be wrong or differ from the old default.